Skip to main content

 Designed to: Improve team communication, add some fun into team meetings

-Working in pairs sitting back to back, one participant has a piece of paper, and the other is given an image to describe.
-By giving easy-to-follow instructions (that don’t directly describe the object being drawn), each team tries to create the most accurate version of the picture, and hilarity always ensues!
+Working in pairs sitting back to back, one participant has a piece of paper while the other describes an image.
+Using easy-to-follow instructions (that don’t directly name the object), each pair tries to create the most accurate version of the picture—and hilarity always ensues.

 Duration: 5–15 minutes